RayOffiah/asciidoctor-anywhere-footnote-js/README.md

 :afnote-format: roman
 ```

-> [!WARNING]
-> Do not use this format if you have more than 3999 footnotes on your page.
+> ** Warning** Do not use this format if you have more than 3999 footnotes on your page.
 > (Though if you did then I suspect footnote formatting would be the least of your problems)

 Omit the `afnote-format` attribute for standard arabic, or use